-Ask for "ah-zhay" and you're in for a chance or see video below.
+Ask for “on-zhay” and you're in for a chance – or watch the video below.

 (Central Nancy.
 Photo: Juergen Adolph/Flickr)

-You’d be very easily forgiven for thinking this town shares its pronunciation with the wife of the former US president Ronald Reagan or anyone called Nancy for that matter.
+You’d be very easily forgiven for thinking this town shares its pronunciation with the wife of the former US president Ronald Reagan, the current US Speaker of the House of Representatives, or anyone called Nancy for that matter.

 (The Place du Châtelet in Orléans.
 Photo: DrMartinus/Flickr)

-You've all heard of New Orleans in the US (Noo Orrrrrrrleeeeens), but did you realize that it's actually named after a French town?
+You've all heard of New Orleans in the US (Noo Orrrrrrrleeeeens), but did you realise that it's actually named after a French town?
 But more to the point, can you pronounce it properly?

-If not - a word of warning: Never ask a French train conductor for Orleeeeens, ask for "ohr-lay-OR".
+If not – a word of warning: Never ask a French train conductor for Orleeeeens, ask for “ohr-lay-ON”.